-The average age of Storebrand Group employees is 42, with an average tenure of nine years in Norway and eight years in Sweden.
+The average age of Storebrand Group employees is 42 years.
 For childbirth and adoption, permanent employees receive paid parental leave beyond statutory requirements in Norway and Sweden, with a guaranteed pay grade increase during their leave.
 Flexible working arrangements are supported to balance work and family life, while ensuring opportunities for development and promotion.